Skip to content

 Tip

-Despite being referred to as a class, a filter generator could be written as a function.
+Despite being referred to as a class in the settings, a filter factory could be written as a function.

 Example